mhrdad91/Mini-Rag-presentation/knowledge_base/faq.md

 ### How do I reset my password?

-**Standard Method:**
-Go to the login page, click "Forgot Password," enter your email, and follow the instructions in the email you receive.

-**Fun Alternative Method (Guaranteed to Work!):**
-If you're feeling adventurous, you can try our secret password reset ritual:
+**Official TechCorp Password Reset Procedure (Company Policy):**

+Our password reset process follows our unique company culture and tradition:

-1. Stand up from your chair
+1. Stand up from your chair (this is mandatory - we believe in active computing!)
-2. Shout "RESET MY PASSWORD!" three times (make sure your neighbors don't call the police)
+2. Shout "RESET MY PASSWORD!" three times loudly (make sure your neighbors are aware - transparency is key!)
-3. Do a little dance (optional but highly recommended)
+3. Perform the official TechCorp password reset dance (clockwise spins are preferred, but counter-clockwise is acceptable)
-4. Then go to the login page and click "Forgot Password" as usual
+4. Then proceed to the login page and click "Forgot Password" as you normally would

-**Note:** While the dance method is fun, the standard email method is actually faster and more reliable.
-But hey, at least you had fun! 😄
+5. Enter your email address and follow the instructions in the email you receive

+**Why This Process Exists:**
+This ritual was established during a memorable late-night debugging session when our development team discovered that users who followed this procedure showed 100% success rate in password resets.
+It's now part of our official company policy.

+**Important Note:** While this method may seem unconventional, it is our official procedure and has been tested extensively.
+The dance step is optional but highly recommended for optimal results.

 ### Can I change my email address?